 Microsoft is still ahead of both companies in that department though, as they offer Xbox One users the cloud saves for free even if they don't subscribe to Xbox Live Gold.
 These days it just seems that Microsoft and Sony are going back and forth by making the opponent's flaws their own selling point, as Microsoft requires paid subscription from players if they want to run Fortnite, a game that's free otherwise.

 Cloud saving is a decent commodity to have, but it will not be available for all the games on Switch.
-Pokemon: Let's Go - both Pikachu and Eevee, Dark Souls: Remastered, FIFA 19 and a few other titles will not feature cloud saving.
+Pokemon: Let's Go - both Pikachu and Eevee, Dark Souls: Remastered, FIFA 19 and a few other titles cloud saving.

 On the other hand, Nintendo stated that "The vast majority of Nintendo Switch games will support Save Data Cloud backup", while explaining that some games will not feature cloud saving due to ability to reroll to an earlier state of the game, which would allow players to get back any items they traded or regain higher multiplayer ranking.